kwilkos/cxf/samples/streams/README.txt

 which compresses the message.
 For an incoming message, a decompressing InputStream is used.

-The StreamHandler is specified in an external JAXB Bindings file (./wsdl/bindings.xml) which is passed to the wsdl2java code generator.
-The binding file is written in the JAXWS Binding Language.
-In this case, the generated Service Endpoint Interface includes a
-@HandlerChain annotation which results in a handler chain being created both on the client and server side.
+The StreamHandler is a Celtix specific handler that is invoked just before a message is written to or read from the underlying transport.
+The handler receives a MessageContext which contains that java.io.OutputStream or java.io.InputStream which is used to write or read the message.
+The handler can replace the stream so that some transformation or other operation can be applied to the bytes of the message.
+In this case a GZIPOutputStream and GZIPInputStream are used to apply compression to the message as it is being transmitted over the wire.

 Please review the README in the samples directory before continuing.